RTEMS/rtems-docs/c-user/scheduling-concepts/background.rst

   option and the requested semaphore is unavailable.

-- The running task issues a ``rtems_task_wake_after`` directive which blocks the task for the given time interval.
-If the time interval specified is zero, the task yields the processor and remains in the ready state.
+- The running task issues a ``rtems_task_wake_after`` directive which blocks the task for the given count of ticks.
+If the count of ticks specified is zero, the task yields the processor and remains in the ready state.

 - The running task issues a ``rtems_task_wake_when`` directive which blocks the